- Brad Fitch, President & CEO

 Fitch is also the author of Citizen's Handbook to Influencing Elected Officials (TheCapitol.Net, 2010); Media Relations Handbook for Agencies, Associations, Nonprofits and Congress (TheCapitol.Net, 2004); “Best Practices in Online Advocacy for Associations, Nonprofits, and Corporations,” a chapter in Routledge Handbook of Political Management (Routledge, 2008); and articles on communications and advocacy.
 He has taught journalism and public communications at American University in Washington, D.C, where he served an adjunct Associate Professor of Communications.
 He received his B.A. degree in Political Science from Johns Hopkins University and his M.A. degree in Journalism and Public Affairs from American University.

-Susie Gorden oversees the internal management of CMF and ensures that all products and services adhere to CMF’s high standard of quality.
+Susie Gorden oversees the professional development of congressional staff and internal management of CMF.
 She comes to CMF with over 15 years' experience in policy, government relations and advocacy.

 Director, Research & Publications